 - How do I obtain reimbursement for therapy with an out-of-network provider?

 - Is approval required from my primary care physician?

-If you are using insurance we are contracted with (Blue Cross Blue Shield PPO and Blue Choice plans), only your copay (which varies depending on your plan) is due at the time of your session.
+If you are using insurance we are contracted with, only your copay (which varies depending on your plan) is due at the time of your session.
 If you are using out of network insurance, full payment is due at the time of the session.
 We accept cash, check, major credit cards and HSA cards.

 If the required fee is a barrier to your therapy, please talk with your therapist when arranging your first appointment.
 A reduced fee may be offered based on clear financial difficulty.

 Feel free to call if you have any questions about fees and insurance.
 We are happy to assist!

 What are the pros and cons of using insurance benefits to pay for psychotherapy?